Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part I: Portfolio Successive Halving in

-First, we compare the performance of \poshautosklearn{} to \asklone{} using the full search space and we provide those numbers in Table~\ref{tab:posh-vs-1}.
-For both time horizons there is a strong reduction in the loss (10min: $16.21 \rightarrow 4.11$ and 60min: $7.17 \rightarrow 3.19$), indicating that the proposed \poshautosklearn{} is indeed an improvement over the existing solution and is able to fit better machine learning models in the given time limit.
+First, we compare the performance of \poshautosklearn{} to \asklone{} using the full search space, and we provide those numbers in Table~\ref{tab:posh-vs-1}.
+For both time horizons, there is a strong reduction in the loss (10min: $16.21 \rightarrow 4.11$ and 60min: $7.17 \rightarrow 3.19$), indicating that the proposed \poshautosklearn{} is indeed an improvement over the existing solution and is able to fit better machine learning models in the given time limit.

-Second, we compare the performance of \poshautosklearn{}~(SH; holdout and Port) to \asklone{} ~(holdout and KND) using only the reduced search space based on the results in Table~\ref{tab:portfolio:results}.
-Again, there is a strong reduction in the loss for both time horizons (10min: $5.29 \rightarrow 4.11$ and 60min: $3.98 \rightarrow 3.19$), confirming the findings from above.
-In combination with the portfolio, the average results are inconclusive about whether our use of successive halving was the right choice or whether plain holdout would have been better.
+Second, we compare the performance of \poshautosklearn{}~(SH; holdout and Port) to \asklone{}~(FB; holdout and KND) using only the reduced search space based on the results in Table~\ref{tab:portfolio:results}.
+Again, there is a strong reduction in the loss for both time horizons (10min: $5.29 \rightarrow 4.11$ and 60min: $3.98 \rightarrow 3.19$), confirming abovementioned findings.
+Combined with the portfolio, the average results are inconclusive about whether our use of successive halving was the right choice or whether plain holdout would have been better.
 We also provide the raw numbers in Appendix~\ref{app:raw_results}, but they are inconclusive, too.